-It’ll take time and effort to crunch all the numbers and get to a point where you can start getting creative with your drink menu, but it’s worth the soul searching.
+It’ll take time and effort to crunch all the numbers, but it’s worth the soul searching.

 Like for those times when you want to, say, look over all your cost of goods sold and prime cost and design the best drink menu ever.
 BinWise’s got you.
 Book a demo and we'll walk you through just how we'll help.